 - Logical page order and page names will keep everyone on the same page.
 Separate different flows into pages.

-- Keep a consistent numbering and naming convention, and grid-align the artboards.
+- Keep a consistent naming convention, and grid-align the frames.

 Naming conventions for Pages: